scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

        np.fill_diagonal(A[:,1:], c)
        return np.linalg.solve(A, x)

-This function works fine for small things, but, if it needs to be called frequently, a more specialized algorithm could provide major improvements in both speed and accuracy.
+This function works fine for small problems, but, if it needs to be called frequently, a more specialized algorithm could provide major improvements in both speed and accuracy.
 An ideal candidate for this sort of optimization is LAPACK's [LAPACK]_ routine ``dgtsv``.
 That routine can be used within Cython to solve the same problem more quickly and with fewer numerical errors.